June 22, 2021//Dan FabbriLast Updated: October 26, 2021

 Two specific survey results were compelling:

 The top two most common root causes for medical identity theft were:

 In short, people who have access to patient data for their jobs have inappropriately used that data.
-This result signifies that privacy and security training needs to be enhanced and better controls need to be put in place.
+This result signifies that privacy and security training needs to be enhanced, and better access controls need to be put in place.

 It comes as no surprise that patient medical files and billing/insurance info were the most successfully targeted PHI from healthcare providers.
-Given that these medical data allow individuals to commit fraud, the data are extremely valuable.
-Moreover we do not expect these attacks to decrease as there has been a 9% increase in the number of successfully targeted medical files compared to the previous year.
+Given that these medical data allow individuals to commit fraud, healthcare data is extremely valuable.
+Moreover, we do not expect these attacks to decrease, as there has been a 9% increase in the number of successfully targeted medical files compared to the previous year.

 Healthcare employees must access medical records in order to treat patients, therefore health systems cannot easily block access to that information and prevent employee caused breaches.
-Balancing these competing priorities of patient treatment and data privacy is an ongoing challenge for modern health care systems.
+Learn more about how to balance the competing priorities of patient treatment and data privacy with SecureLink’s Patient Privacy Monitoring solution.